Maurice Mitchell (activist): Early life and education

 Mitchell was born and raised in Long Beach, New York.
 He is the son of Caribbean immigrants.
 In high school, Mitchell was a member of the Long Island Student Coalition for Peace and Justice.
 Mitchell earned a Bachelor of Science degree in political science from Howard University.

 Career

 After college, Mitchell returned to Long Island, where he worked for the Long Island Progressive Coalition.
 Mitchell then worked as an organizing director for Citizen Action.
 During the Ferguson unrest after the shooting of Michael Brown, Mitchell temporarily relocated to Ferguson, Missouri, to work with other activists.

 In addition to his work in activism and political organizing, Mitchell is a founding member of the hardcore punk band, Cipher, established by Mitchell and several high school classmates in 1996.

 In 2020, as a result of the COVID-19 pandemic, Mitchell and the Working Families Party had to recall waves of organizers and canvassers.

 Personal life

 In 2012, Mitchell's home in Long Beach, New York, was destroyed during Hurricane Sandy.
 Mitchell is vegan.

-MF DOOM (Daniel Dumile) and DJ Subroc (Dingilizwe Dumile), legendary MC's/rappers, were Mitchell's older cousins.
+MF Doom (Daniel Dumile) and DJ Subroc (Dingilizwe Dumile), famous MC's/rappers, were Mitchell's older cousins.